We understand that data security demands more than antivirus programs and firewalls to guard against cybercriminals.

 Digital Realty is committed to supporting its customers in their journey towards a Low Carbon Economy, the environmental benefit that this delivers, and corresponding reduction in operational costs.

-ISO50001 certification is also a direct route to ESOS (Energy Savings Opportunities Scheme) compliance, and Digital Realty customers will enjoy exemption from this scheme for infrastructure deployed in a Digital Realty facility in the UK.
+ISO50001 certification is also a direct route to ESOS (Energy Savings Opportunities Scheme) compliance, and as such, Digital Realty customers will enjoy exemption from this scheme for infrastructure deployed in a Digital Realty facility in the U.K.